microsoft/semantic-kernel/docs/decisions/0023-handlebars-template-engine.md

 ## Considered Options

-We considered the following options for extending Handlebars with custom helpers:
+We considered the following options for extending Handlebars with kernel functions as custom helpers:

 **1. Use a single helper for invoking functions from the kernel.** This option would use a generic helper, such as `{{invoke pluginName-functionName param1=value1 param2=value2 ...}}`, to call any function from the kernel and pass parameters to it.
 The helper would handle the execution of the function, the conversion of the parameters and the result, and the writing of the result to the template.